Metiu-Metiu/Neural-Texture-Sound-Synthesis-with-physically-driven-continuous-controls/Creation_of_real_Audio_datasets/Creation_of_Audio_segmentedSubsets_of_datasets README.md

 You can enter many settings in the dictionary 'realSoundsDataset_Creator_Dict' in the script 'Creation_of_Audio_segmentedSubsets_of_datasets.py' to create the wanted subset of the dataset.

-Particular attention has bee put on the <b>criteria of labels/tags matching between the original dataset and the subset</b> (see do_CanonicalAndSubsetTags_Match_AccordingToSubsetTagsPolicy()).
+Particular attention has been put on the <b>criteria of labels/tags matching between the original dataset and the subset</b> (the ‘keywords’ tag labels of the canonical dataset which need to also be present in the subset, or not present in the subset, in many combination and permutations).
+See do_CanonicalAndSubsetTags_Match_AccordingToSubsetTagsPolicy().
+The user can in fact, in the JSON configuration file, specify 2 lists of string-type tags, one for the subset tags, one for the excluded tags (the latter can be empty).

 The 5 options are:

 <b>